SciSharp/Numpy.NET/README.md

 You might ask how calling into Python affects performance.
 As always, it depends on your usage.
 Don't forget that `numpy`'s number crunching algorithms are written in `C` so the thin `pythonnet` and `Python` layers on top won't have a significant impact if you are working with larger amounds of data.

+In my experience, calling `numpy` from C# is about 4 times slower than calling it directly in `Python` while the execution time of the called operation is of course equal.
+So if you have an algorithm that needs to call into `numpy` in a nested loop, Numpy.NET may not be for you due to the call overhead.

-All of `numpy` is centered around the `ndarray` class which allows you to pass a huge chunk of data into the `C` routines and let them execute all kinds of operations on them efficiently.
-So if you are manipulating arrays or matrices with thousands or hundreds of thousands of elements, the overhead will be neglegible.
+All of `numpy` is centered around the `ndarray` class which allows you to pass a huge chunk of data into the `C` routines and let them execute all kinds of operations on the elements efficiently without the need for looping over the data.
+So if you are manipulating arrays or matrices with thousands or hundreds of thousands of elements, the call overhead will be neglegible.

-*Array creation* actually has the most impact on performance since the data has to be moved from the `CLR` into the `Python` interpreter. `pythonnet` does not optimize for passing large arrays from `C#` to `Python` but we still found a way to do that very efficiently.
+The most performance sensitive aspect is creating an `NDarray` from a `C#` array, since the data has to be moved from the `CLR` into the `Python` interpreter. `pythonnet` does not optimize for passing large arrays from `C#` to `Python` but we still found a way to do that very efficiently.
 When creating an array with `np.array( ... )` we internally use `Marshal.Copy` to copy the entiry `C#`-array's memory into the `numpy`-array's storage.
-And to efficiently retrieve computation results from `numpy` there is a method called `GetData<T>` which will copy the data back to `C#`.
+And to efficiently retrieve computation results from `numpy` there is a method called `GetData<T>` which will copy the data back to `C#` in the same way.

 ## Numpy.NET vs NumSharp